Celtics-Pacers takeaways: Jaylen earns ECF MVP as C's complete sweep

 White is the first player since Chicago Bulls great Scottie Pippen with at least five steals and three blocks in a conference finals game.

-Although White struggled from beyond the arc (2-9 3-PT), he stepped up offensively when it mattered most.
-He drilled what turned out to be the game-winning 3-pointer with 48.9 seconds left.
+Although White struggled from beyond the arc (2-9 3-PT), he stepped up offensively when it mattered most, drilling what turned out to be the game-winning 3-pointer with 48.9 seconds left.
 He finished with 16 points (7-14 FG), five steals, four rebounds, four assists, and three blocks in 42 minutes.

 Celtics capitalize on Pacers’ late-game miscues